gshaw/LandNav.website/devlog.md

 A lot of the work was caused by figuring out how it should work and learning state management in Swift UI.
 I think I rebuilt the app 3 times before finally understanding how to efficiently architect a large scale SwiftUI app and come up with a design that I was happy with.

+Feb 5

+- [x] Update website with What's New information.

+Feb 2

+- [x] Integrate What's New functionality

+Feb 1, 2024

+- [x] Finalize search feature
+- [x] Finalize drawing regions and routes
+- [x] Finalize ruler feature

+Rest of 2023

+Long break to see what the market would do for the app.
+Unfortunately it didn't go viral and make me 10s of thousands (or even thousands).
+The feedback I recived was positive so I think I'm the right track.

+I worked on and off on the next major features for search, a ruler, and routes and regions.

-May 22
+May 22, 2023

-- [x] 1.0.1 released and avialable on the app store
+- [x] 1.0.1 released and available on the app store
 - [x] Tested in-app purchase on my device.
-It works, yay, at leaset I've made one sale!
+It works, yay, at least I've made one sale!
 - [x] Continued evaluating geocoding and geosearch APIs.

 May 21